timondecathlon/instagram/README.md

 ------------

-The minimum requirement by InstaBit is that your Web server supports PHP 5.1.0 or above.
-InstaBit has been tested with Apache HTTP server on Windows and Linux operating systems.
+The minimum requirement by InstaBit is that your Web server supports PHP 5.6.0 or above.
+InstaBit has been tested with Apache HTTP server and Nginx on Windows and Linux operating systems.

 QUICK START